rackerlabs/design-system/_component_design/time-picker.md

 ## Time zones

-- It is important to be specific about the time zone because Rackspace is a global company with users around the world.
+Rackspace is a global company with users around the world.
+Consider the following guidelines when you include a time zone indicator when you construct a time picker:

-- If you want to include a time zone, you can expand the width of the input box and drop-down.
+- When you add a time zone indicator, expand the width of the input box and drop-down.
-- Consider using instructional help text below the picker to note the user's timezone offset.
+- Use helper text below the picker to note the user's timezone offset.

 {% endcolumn %}